Bridgewater’s breakout lifts Saints past Bucs 31-24

 With Bridgewater getting increasingly accustomed to playing for the injured Drew Brees, he had his best game yet for New Orleans (4-1) against a Tampa Bay defense that entered the game ranked second to last in the NFL against the pass.

-With inspiring chants of “Ted-dy!
-Ted-dy!” from the Superdome crowd, Bridgewater completed 26 of 34 passes, with his two touchdown throws to Michael Thomas and one each to Jared Cook and Ted Ginn Jr.
+With chants of “Ted-dy!
+Ted-dy!” echoing in the Superdome, Bridgewater completed 26 of 34 passes, with his two touchdown throws to Michael Thomas and one each to Jared Cook and Ted Ginn Jr.

-Tampa Bay’s secondary struggled to stay with Thomas, who finished with 11 catches for 182 yards.
+Tampa Bay’s secondary couldn’t corral Thomas, who finished with 11 catches for 182 yards.

+Bridgewater spoke of calling plays in the huddle and seeing Thomas’ eyes “just light up.”

+“You know that he’s locked in and it’s comforting as a quarterback,” Bridgewater said.
+“You just approach the line of scrimmage with the mindset that, ‘Man, I’m going to give my guy a shot.'”

-Bridgewater, who began playing in Week 2 after Brees’ first-quarter thumb injury in a loss to the Rams, had not completed a pass as long as 30 yards in his first 11 quarters of play this season.
+Bridgewater began seeing meaningful action with New Orleans in Week 2 of this season after Brees’ first-quarter thumb injury in a loss to the Rams.
+In his first 11 quarters, which included two victories as a starter, Bridgewater had not completed a pass as long as 30 yards.

 That changed in the first quarter against the Bucs (2-3) with a 34-yard completion to Thomas.
 Bridgewater later hit Thomas for a 42-yarder early in the second half, setting up his 33-yard scoring strike to Ginn.